sogou/workflow/docs/en/tutorial-12-mysql_cli.md

 mysql://username:password@host:port/dbname?character\_set=charset&character\_set\_results=charset

+- set scheme to **mysqls://** for accessing MySQL with SSL connnection (MySQL server 5.7 or above is required).

 - fill in the username and the password for the MySQL database;

 - the default port number is 3306;